 You're patient, determined and have plenty of common sense.
 You're good at motivating others, and would like a job working closely with individuals.

-You'll need a minimum of five A-C grade GCSEs (or the equivalent), preferably including a science subject.
-You should apply for three AS/A levels (or the equivalent) at college, and ideally one of these should also be a science subject.
+You'll need a minimum of five 9-4 (A*-C) grade GCSEs (or the equivalent), preferably including a science subject.
+You should apply for three AS/A levels (or the equivalent) at college or 6th form, and ideally one of these should also be a science subject.